divonlan/genozip/docs/genocat.rst

 | See: :ref:`kraken`

 .. option:: --validate[=valid]  Validates that the file(s) are valid genozip files.
 By default reports files that are invalid.
-With --validate=valid reports files that are valid.
+With --validate=valid reports files that are valid, and if run on a single exit code indicates validity.

           |